ansys/pyedb/doc/source/examples/index.rst

 This examples are focused on using PyEDB to create, modify, and analyze PCB/IC packages and RF boards.
 The basic section covers fundamental tasks, while the advanced section demonstrates more complex workflows for Si-PI.

+For a full catalog of PyEDB-only examples (configuration API and workflow examples) with metadata (objective, difficulty, backend, and public entry points), see :doc:`example_inventory`.

 PyEDB workflows
 ===============